hashgraph/hedera-services/docs/intellij-quickstart.md

 client.

-:information_source:&nbsp; In case of an unclean shutdown, or unwanted accumulation of logs and audit data in the local workspace, use the Maven `antrun:run@app-clean` goal in the `hedera-node` project to get a clean state.
-(Or simply delete _rm -rf hedera-node/data/saved_ for a quick reset.)
+:information_source:&nbsp; In case of an unclean shutdown, or unwanted accumulation of logs and audit data in the local workspace, you can restore a clean state using one of the following method:
+- running the Gradle `hedera-node:clean` task
+- running the Maven `antrun:run@app-clean` goal in the `hedera-node` project
+- deleting the `hedera-node/data/saved`